naacl-org/naacl-2021-website/webagenda/README.md

     "xml_file": "agenda/data/xml/N19.xml",
     "extra_metadata_file": "agenda/data/extra-metadata/main.tsv",
     "plenary_info_file": "agenda/data/plenary-info.tsv",
-    "pdf_icons": false,
+    "pdf_icons": true,
     "video_icons": false
 }
 ```

-To add the PDF and video icons where available, modify the above config file to have the values for `pdf_icons` and `video_icons` fields to be `true`.
+This file already adds the PDF links where available.
+To add the video icons where available, modify the above config file to have the value for `video_icons` field to be `true`.